 - CARES Act Quarterly Budget and Expenditure Report 9-30-2020

 - CARES Act Quarterly Budget and Expenditure Report 12-31-2020

 Gnomon is committed to fostering an educational and working climate free from sex discrimination, sexual harassment, sexual assault, and sexual violence.
 To define conduct expectations and provide recourse for individuals whose rights have been violated, Gnomon implements strategic coordination of policies, education, and clear and equitable procedures for reporting and resolution of complaints of sexual misconduct.

-With the acute sensitivities of students and others involved in mind, it is of extreme priority to know how to identify sexual assault and violence; how to file a complaint; whom to report an incident; and the rights, responsibilities, and legal obligations of the individual and the school.
+With the acute sensitivities of students and others involved in mind, it is of extreme priority to know how to identify sexual assault and violence; how to file a complaint; to whom to report an incident; and the rights, responsibilities, and legal obligations of the individual and the school.

 All members of the Gnomon community, including students, employees, and third parties, are protected under this policy.

-Title IX of the Higher Education Amendments of 1972, 20 US Code § 1681(a), is a federal law which prohibits discrimination on the basis of sex in education programs or activities, and includes addressing sexual harassment, sexual violence and other gender-based harassment occurring in an institution of education.
+Title IX of the Higher Education Amendments of 1972, 20 US Code § 1681(a), is a federal law which prohibits discrimination on the basis of sex in education programs or activities and includes addressing sexual harassment, sexual violence, and other gender-based harassment occurring in an institution of education.